COVID-19 UPDATE: The Harris Center building will be closed to visitors until further notice. Our trails and grounds remain open.

 A Meander Down Memory Lane

 Please limit your recollections to 100 words or less, feel free to send along a photo or two, and remember to tell us your name.
-Keep in mind that we may share your photo and story, with credit to you, in Harris Center social media, print publications, or right here on our website – which we’ll update throughout the year.
+Keep in mind that we may share your photo and story, with credit to you, on Harris Center social media, in newsletters or other print publications, or right here on our website – which we’ll update every so often.
 Thanks for the memories…

 Stories You’ve Shared